 What is the best Chrome extension to stop tracking?

-AdLock is a good Chrome extension that is best for stopping social media trackers.
+Total Adblock is a good Chrome extension for blocking social media trackers.
 That keeps various media types from following your internet usage and creating profiles of your online habits.

 Can Chrome extensions be tracked?